 - End wear is the amount of material burned away from the bottom of the material to the depth of the electrode to the cavity.

-Combining the thermal resistivity of Tungsten with Copper’s resistance to DC arcing makes for an electrode that can hold up in sharp corners and help prevent pitting for EDMing carbides.
-By using a Copper Tungsten electrode for your carbide EDMing applications, you can ensure production efficiency and cost savings resulting from the improved wear ratio of electrode to workpiece material.
+Combining the thermal resistivity of tungsten with copper’s resistance to DC arcing makes for an electrode that can hold up in sharp corners and help prevent pitting for EDMing carbides.

-For more on Copper Tungsten blanks for Sinker EDM applications, download our free whitepaper!
+To learn more about copper tungsten blanks for sinker EDM electrode applications, download our free white paper.